Understanding ETFs As An Investment Option

 Are ETFs good investment?

 It is a good choice since it allows investors to diversify their portfolios immediately.
-Moreover, it is cheaper than Mutual Funds and Index Funds.
-Plus, it has high liquidity like stocks.
+Moreover, it is cheaper than Mutual Funds and Index Funds and has high liquidity like stocks.
 Some experts also believe that ETFs make an excellent option for young and new investors, who want to invest in the market without the headache of monitoring trends every time.
 But there are a few things to keep in mind while considering it as an investment option.

 The Bottom Line